Rang3l2/HTB-Walkthroughs/Hard-Object.md

 ## Summary

-The box start with a open registration form which allowed the tester to create an account with the Jenkins service.
-The Jenkins service has a "Freestyle" project feature that has a batch script build options that allowed the tester to run batch scripts on the box.
+The box start with a open registration form which allowed the tester to create an account on the Jenkins service.
+The Jenkins service has a "Freestyle" project feature that has a batch script build option.
+This allowed the tester to run batch scripts on the box.
 The tester was able to escalation privileges using the "SeImpersonatePrivilege" privilege held by the "oliver" account.

 ## Walkthrough